pytorch/TensorRT/docsrc/tutorials/installation.rst

 -----------------------

 It is possible to build the API libraries (in cpp/) and the torchtrtc executable using CMake instead of Bazel.
+Currently, the python API and the tests cannot be built with CMake.
 Begin by installing CMake.

     * Latest releases of CMake and instructions on how to install are available for different platforms